 07-19-1892 – 02-19-1972 Marcel Moore (born Suzanne Alberte Malherbe) – Born in Nantes, France.
-She was a French illustrator, designer and photographer.
-Moore, along with her romantic partner Claude Cahun (born Lucy Schwob), was a surrealist writer and photographer.
+She was a French illustrator, designer, and photographer.
+Moore, along with her romantic partner, Claude Cahun (born Lucy Schwob), was a surrealist writer and photographer.
 They took gender-neutral pseudonyms: Malherbe became Marcel Moore, and Schwob became Claude Cahun.
-The couple moved from Paris to the island of Jersey, off the coast of France and England, in 1937 to escape the increasing anti-Semitism and the political unrest leading up to WWII.
+In 1937, the couple moved from Paris to the island of Jersey, off the coast of France and England, to escape the increasing anti-Semitism and the political unrest leading up to WWII.
 They remained on the island of Jersey when German troops invaded in 1940.
 For several years, the two women risked their lives distributing anti-Nazi propaganda to the German soldiers.
 In 1944, the women were arrested and sentenced to death.
 They were saved by the Liberation of Jersey in 1945.
 The Germans had confiscated their home and much of their art was destroyed.
 Cahun’s health suffered during her imprisonment and she died in 1954.
 Moore committed suicide in 1972.
-The couple are buried together in St. Brelade’s Church.
+The couple is buried together in St. Brelade’s Church.

 07-19-1972 Zanele Muholi – Born in Umlazi, Durban, South Africa.
 She is a South African artist and photographer whose work focuses on black lesbian, gay, transgender, and intersex people.
 She is dedicated to increasing the visibility of black LGBT people.
 In 2009, Muholi founded Inkanyiso, a non-profit organization focused on LGBT visual activism.
 In 2012, Muholi received world attention from the art world at Documenta, a world-famous exhibition of modern and contemporary art in Germany, for a series of portraits of lesbians.
 The photos were also exhibited at Stedelijk Museumm Amsterdam.
 She co-directed a documentary called We Live in Fear that was released in 2013 by Human Rights Watch.
 Photo is of Zanele Muholi at the 2011 International Gay & Lesbian Film Festival.